 2.1.
 Collection of plant materials

-Syzygium cumini (L.) Skeels was collected from Erelu, Oyo town, Oyo State, Nigeria.
-The plant was harvested during its flowering season to ensure maximum phytochemical content.
-Details of the collection site, including geographical coordinates (latitude and longitude), were documented to allow reproducibility and traceability.
-The collected plant samples were examined for their distinguishing morphological features, such as leaves, fruits, and flowers, to ensure accurate species identification.
-The initial identification was carried out by local experts familiar with the region's flora and was confirmed by a taxonomist at the Department of Plant Biology and Biotechnology, University of Ibadan, Nigeria.
-A representative specimen of Syzygium cumini (L.) Skeels was prepared and preserved following standard herbarium protocols.
-This involves: Pressing and drying the plant material between blotting or newspaper sheets and mounting it on herbarium sheets with detailed labels, including the plant's local name, collection site, date, and collector’s information.
-The voucher specimen will be deposited at the Herbarium unit of the department for future reference under an assigned accession number.
+Syzygium cumini (L.) Skeels were collected from Erelu, Oyo Town, Oyo State, and Nigeria.
+The plants were harvested during the flowering season to ensure the maximum phytochemical content.
+Details of the collection site, including geographical coordinates (latitude and longitude), were documented to ensure reproducibility and traceability.
+The collected plant samples were examined for distinguishing morphological features, such as leaves, fruits, and flowers, to ensure accurate species identification.
+The initial identification was carried out by local experts familiar with the region's flora and confirmed by a taxonomist at the Department of Plant Biology and Biotechnology, University of Ibadan, Nigeria.
+A representative specimen of Syzygium cumini (L.) Skeels were prepared and preserved following standard herbarium protocols.
+This involves pressing and drying the plant material between blotting or newspaper sheets and mounting it on herbarium sheets with detailed labels, including the plant's local name, collection site, date, and the collector’s information.
+The voucher specimen was deposited at the Herbarium unit of the department for future reference under the assigned accession number.

 2.2.
 Preparation of the extract

-The fruits of Syzygium cumini (LINN) were cleaned with tap water.
-The samples with 86.9% moisture content, as measured by the AOAC method, were blended to homogeneity.
-Then, the paste was subjected to extraction with water or EtOH at varying concentrations (20–100%, v/v) using a paste/EtOH ratio of 1:15 (w/v).
-After stirring using a magnetic stirrer (IKA-Werke, Staufen, Germany) for 1 h in the dark, the mixtures were subsequently centrifuged for 30 min (5000× g; 4 °C).
-Filtration was adopted for the supernatants using Whatman filter paper No. 1.
-The EtOH in the obtained filtrates was removed at 40 °C using an Eyela rotary evaporator (Tokyo Rikakikai, Co., Ltd., Tokyo, Japan), followed by nitrogen purging.
+Syzygium cumini (LINN) fruits were cleaned with tap water.
+Samples with moisture content of 86.9 %, as measured by the AOAC method, were blended to homogeneity.
+The paste was then subjected to extraction with water or EtOH at varying concentrations (20–100%, v/v) using a paste/EtOH ratio of 1:15 (w/v).
+After stirring using a magnetic stirrer (IKA-Werke, Staufen, Germany) for 1 h in the dark, the mixture was centrifuged for 30 min (5000× g at 4 °C).
+Filtration was adopted for The supernatants were filtered using Whatman filter paper No. 1.
+The EtOH in the filtrates was removed at 40 °C using an Eyela rotary evaporator (Tokyo Rikakikai Co., Ltd., Tokyo, Japan), followed by nitrogen purging.
 The remaining supernatants were collected and frozen at −20 °C before lyophilization with the aid of a Scanvac Model Coolsafe 55 freeze dryer (Coolsafe, Lynge, Denmark).
-The obtained extracts were placed in an amble bottle, capped tightly and stored in a desiccator under dark condition.
-The dried extracts prepared using distilled water and EtOH at concentrations of 20, 40, 60, 80 and 100% were referred to as DCE-W and DCE-20, DCE-40, DCE-60, DCE-80 and DCE-100, respectively.
-All the extracts were analyzed.
+The obtained extracts were placed in an amble bottle, capped tightly, and stored in a desiccator in the dark.
+The dried extracts prepared using distilled water and EtOH at concentrations of 20, 40, 60, 80, and 100% are referred to as DCE-W, DCE-20, DCE-40, DCE-60, DCE-80, and DCE-100, respectively.
+All extracts were analyzed.

 2.3 Proximate Analysis

 All analysis was carried out in triplicate.
-The parameters studied on Syzygium cumini (LINN) seed and flesh(fruit) include percentage moisture content, percentage crude protein, percentage crude fat, percentage crude fiber, percentage ash content, percentage Nitrogen free extract, percentage energy, and percentage carbohydrate.
+The parameters studied on Syzygium cumini (LINN) seed and flesh(fruit) included percentage moisture content, percentage crude protein, percentage crude fat, percentage crude fiber, percentage ash content, percentage nitrogen-free extract, percentage energy, and percentage carbohydrate.

 2.3.1 Crude Protein Determination

-The crude protein in the sample were determined by the routine semi-micro Kjeldahl, procedure/technique.
-This consists of three techniques of analysis namely Digestion, Distillation and Titration (George and Latimer, 2023).
+The crude protein content in the sample was determined using the routine semi-micro Kjeldahl procedure and technique.
+This consists of three analytical techniques: Digestion, Distillation and Titration (George and Latimer, 2023).

 Digestion

-0.5 g of each finely ground dried sample was weighed carefully into the Kjeldahl digestion tubes to ensure that all sample materials got to the bottom of the tubes.
-To this were added one Kjeldahl catalyst tablet and 10 ml of Conc.
+0.5 g of each finely ground dried sample was weighed carefully into Kjeldahl digestion tubes to ensure that all sample materials reached the bottom of the tubes.
+One Kjeldahl catalyst tablet and 10 ml of Conc were added.
 H2SO4.
-These were set in the appropriate hole of the Digestion Block Heaters in a fume cupboard.
-The digestion was left on for 4 hours, after which a clear colourless solution was left in the tube.
-The digest was cooled and carefully transferred into 100 ml volumetric flask, thoroughly rinsing the digestion tube with distilled water and the flask was made up to mark with distilled water.
+These were set in the appropriate holes of the Digestion Block Heaters in a fume cupboard.
+The digestion was left for 4 hours, after which a clear colourless solution was left in the tube.
+The digest was cooled and carefully transferred into a 100 ml volumetric flask, thoroughly rinsed with distilled water, and the flask was made up to mark with distilled water.

 Distillation